7 Best Hey Calendar Alternatives in 2026

 What is the best free Hey Calendar alternative?

-Google Calendar is the best free Hey Calendar alternative — it's universal, works with any email platform, and requires only a Google account.
+Google Calendar is the best free Hey Calendar alternative.
+It's universal, works with any email platform, and requires only a Google account.
 Notion Calendar is free for Notion users and adds task-to-calendar integration.
 Apple Calendar is free and built into every Apple device.
-For a full-featured trial, alfred_ offers 30 days at no cost with no credit card required.

 Does alfred_ work with Gmail instead of Hey?